-Isn’t the Russian accent one of the best of the world?
-Just like many other things Russian, the accent of Russians is something people either love or hate.
+Isn’t the Russian accent one of the coolest in the world?
+Just like many other things Russian, the Russian accent is something people either love or hate.
 That’s why in this article we’re going to dive into the world of the Russian accent.
-You’ll learn in this page:
+You’ll learn on this page:

-- 10 tips how to speak English with a Russian accent
+- 10 tips on how to speak English with a Russian accent

-- 10 tips how to improve your Russian accent if you’re learning Russian
+- 10 tips on how to improve your Russian accent if you’re learning Russian

 In the above video I explain how I learned to speak Russian.

-Russian accent: 10 tips how to speak English with a Russian accent
+Russian accent: 10 tips on how to speak English with a Russian accent

 #1 forget about the articles